DirkPersky/typo3-dp_cookieconsent/README.md

 ```

 #### build your own overlay
-or accept/deny cookies outside of the cookie hin, you can use the followed example
+or accept/deny cookies outside of the cookie hint, you can use the followed example
 ```
 <button
     onclick="window.DPCookieConsent.forceAccept(this)"